-All module assessments will undergo the same moderation and standardisation process that is current within the School of Exercise Science.
-This will ensure 15% of all summative assessments will be moderated and independently double marked to ensure the equity, consistency and accuracy of the grades are appropriate for the work submitted.
-A sample of this work will be Externally Examined alongside all other School of Exercise modules.
+All module assessments will undergo the same standardisation and moderation and standardisation process that is current within the School of Sport Exercise Science and UW; (https://www2.worc.ac.uk/aqu/documents/AssessmentPolicy.pdf) This will ensure 15% of all summative assessments will be standardised before marking commences with an elected course team and moderated post marking to ensure the equity, consistency and accuracy of the grades are appropriate for the work submitted.
+A sample of this work will be Externally Examined alongside all other School of Sport and Exercise Science modules.